-Implementation of mitigation strategies which help increase load capacities on roofs could potentially help reduce the number of structures at risk, but the environmental and economic impact cannot be so easily mitigated.
+Implementation of mitigation strategies which help increase load capacities on roofs could potentially help reduce the number of structures at risk, along with air purification systems potentially lessening the impact on the population, but the environmental and economic impact cannot be so easily mitigated.
 Based on the potential impact, the Planning Team determined the CPRI score to be 1.35, with overall vulnerability determined to be a low level.

 CHAPTER 11.
-WILDFIRE
+COMMUNITY WILDFIRE PROTECTION PLAN